The Portland Trail Blazers Club was founded in 1970 in Portland, Oregon, USA.

 1991 – 2002

 After 19 years, the club logo was changed, but only slightly.
-Primary colors remained the same.
+The primary colors remained the same.
 The interlaced lines from the previous logo were mirrored to the previous ones, turning the pattern on 45 degrees and decreasing in size.
 To the right of it, the logo developers arranged an abbreviated version of the name of the team – Blazers.
 It was made in large, bold red letters with a black outline.

-The third change of the team logo brought some volume and three-dimensional view.
+The third change of the team logo brought some volume and a three-dimensional view.
 Designers increased the interlaced lines in size again, placed them in the center, and mirrored the previous picture.
 Also, they replaced the black lines with the white ones, added a black outline and a narrowing of the ends.
 As a result, such changes made the drawing more attractive and modern.
 There was the word “Blazers” below, made in italics in black with a slight red outline to add volume.

 In 2004, the logo was changed again.
 Designers replaced the white lines from the previous logo with silver ones.
 They placed the whole picture together with the name in a black rectangle with silver edges, twisted at 45 degrees.
 There was the word “Blazers” at the bottom of the rectangle.
 This time it was white with red outlines.
 Fourteen years later, the name of the city “Portland” was added above again.